spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/update-cluster-profile.md

 4. You can do the following:

-- Edit cluster basic cluster profile information by navigating to the **Settings drop-down Menu** and choosing **Edit Info**.

-- Select **Add New Pack** and choose a new pack to add.
+    - Select **Add New Pack** and choose a pack to add to the profile.

     - Select **Import from cluster** to import a pack from another cluster.

-    - Click the layer you want to update, and edit pack settings in the YAML file.
+    - Select the pack layer you want to update, and edit pack settings in the YAML file.

+    - Click on the **Update** button to view and apply available updates to packs.
+To learn how to update packs you may have customized, review [Update the Pack Version](#update-the-pack-version).

     - Select **Add Manifest** to add, edit, or remove a manifest.

     - Select **Add Helm chart** to add a Helm chart.

-    - Select **Add Zarf** In air-gapped environments, use Zarf to add applications.
+    - Select **Add Zarf** to add applications in air-gapped environment.

-    - Remove non-core pack layers from the profile.
+    - Remove non-infrastructure pack layers from the profile.
 Click the layer to display its details and click the **trash can** icon next to **Edit Pack**.

   :::info

-  Operating System (OS) Kubernetes, Networking, and Storage are considered core layers and cannot be removed.
+  You cannot remove Operating System (OS), Kubernetes, Networking, or Storage infrastructure layers.

   :::

-    - Delete the profile by navigating to the **Settings drop-down Menu** and choosing **Delete**.
+    - Delete the profile by selecting **Settings** and choosing **Delete**.

 5. Confirm your updates.